Rikj000/Palworld-NoStuckPals/ReadMe.md

 I grew tired of pals getting stuck in my base,
 unable to complete their tasks due to pathing issues.
 So I've decided to write this simple mod!

+## Logic Description
+This mod scales down pals early, before full initialization of the Unreal Engine Character object,
+which also appears to alter their collision box.

+After a delay of 1ms (not notice-able to humans), it scales the Character object back to it's original size,
+but not their collision box (that's not possible anymore at that point), so that remains smaller.

+Which successfully resolved pals getting stuck in my base (with a 2 high roof),
+without undesired side effects on pals in the wild (been testing the mod a week or so before releasing).